tobega/tailspin-v0/TailspinReference.md

 So, for example, `$(0)` will result in an error, but `$(0..0)` will result in an empty array, which can be handy, and `$(0..2)` will return the first two elements just like `$(1..2)`.

+The indexing selectors are special [lenses](#projections-and-lenses) that apply only to arrays.

 An array is a built-in processor that responds to the following messages:
 * `::length` returns the length of the first dimension.

 ## Structures
-A structure is a collection of named values without any inherent order.
+A structure is a collection of [keyed values](#keyed-values) where the keys are unique, without any inherent order, that is, the keys form a set.

+If a key exists in a structure, it must have a value.
+There is no "null value" as in many other languages.
+To optionally set a key, use the fact that value chains may "dry up" if there are no more values, e.g. `{$ -> maybeValue -> (myKey: $)}`

 The field values of a structure can be accessed by appending a dot and the field key identifier to the [dereference](#dereference) of the structure.
 E.g. if the structure `{ a: 1 }` is the _current value_, the value `1` can be accessed by `$.a`.

-A structure is composed of [keyed values](#keyed-values) where the keys are unique.
-If a key exists, it has a value, there is no "null value" as in many other languages.
-To optionally set a key, use the fact that value chains may "dry up" if there are no more values, e.g. `{$maybeValue -> (myKey: $)}`
+A field of a structure can also be accessed by applying a [lens](#projections-and-lenses), e.g. `$(a:)`.
+The point of that is that a lens can be predefined or passed as a parameter, e.g. `def field: (a:); ... $($field)`

 ### Keyed values
 A structure can be [deconstructed](#deconstructor) into a stream of keyed values (or key-value pairs).